-A great deal of recent research has been dedicated to understanding Boomers and Millennials.
-On the other hand, Generation X — which bridges the gap between Boomers and Millennials — receives far less attention.
+A great deal of recent research has been dedicated to understanding (and marketing to) Boomers and Millennials.
+On the other hand, Generation X — who bridge the gap between Boomers and Millennials — receive far less attention.
 The reason why isn’t clear, although it could be related to the size of Generation X in comparison to the other groups:

 Gen X also dealt with the fallout of 9/11 early in their careers, and then navigated the 2008 financial crisis a few years later.
 It’s possible these experiences have helped Gen X develop a sense of resiliency when faced with uncertainty.
 In one study, Gen X reported lower rates of mental health issues than Millennials or Gen Z workers.

 |% of workers reporting mental health issues

 during the pandemic

 This resiliency may translate directly into their work.